Scaled process priors for Bayesian nonparametric estimation of the unseen genetic variation: Experiments

-The Bayesian nonparametric framework allows to obtain a natural estimator for the number of new rare variants to be discovered.
-We here investigate the estimation accuracy of the estimator for the number of new singletons to be observed in future samples $\estpred{N}{M,1}$, both for the SB-SP-Bernoulli and the stable Beta-Bernoulli.
-We compare the Bayesian estimates to the ones stemming from the linear program approach of \citet{zou2016quantifying}.
-Even though the authors did not consider the problem of predicting rare variants in their work, it is straightforward to obtain this estimator from their framework.
-Indeed, for every frequency $x \in [0,1]$, the linear program estimates the histogram $h(x)$, which counts the number of variants appearing with frequency $x$ in the population.
-Then, the number of variants appearing with frequency $r$ follows from the binomial sampling model assumption, namely $\predfreq{N}{M}{r}=\sum_x h(x)\left\{\binom{N+M}{r}x^r(1-x)^{N+M-r}-\binom{N}{r} x^r(1-x)^{N-r}\right\}$.
-We show in \Cref{fig:cancer_rare} that the SB-SP-Bernoulli provides in most cases more accurate pointwise estimates than the stable Beta-Bernoulli, and the linear program.
+The BNP framework considered here allows us to estimate the number of new rare variants to be discovered.
+While \citet{zou2016quantifying} did not consider the problem of estimating rare variants, it is straightforward to obtain an estimate for this quantity from their framework.
+Indeed, for every prevalence $x \in [0,1]$, the LP estimates the histogram $h(x)$, which counts the number of variants appearing with prevalence $x$ in the population, and the number of variants appearing with prevalence $r$ follows from the binomial sampling model assumption, namely $\estpredfreq{N}{M}{r}=\sum_x h(x)\left\{\binom{N+M}{r}x^r(1-x)^{N+M-r}-\binom{N}{r} x^r(1-x)^{N-r}\right\}$.
+We show in \Cref{fig:cancer_rare} that the SSB method provides better estimates than the 3BB and LP methods.

-We find that the stable Beta-Bernoulli provides improved estimates for the number of new singletons to be observed not only for the cancer types showed in \Cref{fig:cancer_rare}, but more generally across all cancer types, and for different sizes of the training, as we show in \Cref{fig:cancer_rare_2}.